 Although, the Action Plan is still at the first stages of implementation, the Expert Team asked and received evidence that actions scheduled for the first part of 2018, took place and the implementation, continues as planned.
-The Faculty QA should be commented for the excellent work and encouraged to continue its implementation, increasing publicity among stakeholders and building a feeling of ownership among academic staff.
+The Faculty QA should be commented for the excellent work and encouraged to continue its implementation, increasing publicity among stakeholders and building a feeling of

+ow nership among academic stan.

-The QA office web pages at the IBSU web-site, still under development, provide controlled access to Students and Staff, Education programmes, QA forms, Activities, etc. The QA Office is realistic about the process for building a Quality Culture in the University and as they state in their web pages "We understand that it may be a slow process, but are willing to improve each day".
+e QA office web pages at the IBSU web-site, still under development, provide controlled access to

+idents and Staff, Education programmes, QA forms, Activities, etc. The QA Office is realistic about process for building a Quality Culture in the University and as they state in their web pages "We

+derstand that it may be a slow process, but are willing to improve each day".

+destand that it may be a slow process, but are wining to improve each day.

+Eviden ces/indicators

-- Interview with University Administration
+0 Interview with University Administration

-- o Interview with Self-Assessment Team
+0 Interview with Self-Assessment Team

-- Interview with Programme Administration
+0 Interview with Programme Administration

-- Internal Regulations
+0 Internal Regulations

-- Regulations Quality Assurance
+0 Regulations Quality Assurance

-- o Interview with Academic Staff
+0 Interview with Academic Staff

-- Interview with Students
+0 Interview with Students

-- o Interview with Alumni
+0 Interview with Alumni

+Recom mendations:

+Suggest tions for programme development:

-o Increase publicity of QA actions and results.
+0 Increase publicity of QA actions and results.

+Best Pr actices (if applicable):

-A Comprehensive Action Plan that was put together by the Faculty of Business Management (similar plans developed for other faculties) with specific area for improvement and timeline for associated actions, which is monitored by the Faculty QA manager.
+0 A Comprehensive Action Plan that was put together by the Faculty of Business Management

+(similar plans developed for other faculties) with specific area for improvement and timeline for

+associated actions, which is monitored by the Faculty QA manager

 In case of accredited programme, significant accomplishments and/or progress

-Evaluation
+Evaluat tion

-☑ Complies with requirements
+⊠ Complies with requirements

 ☐ Substantially complies with requirements

 ☐ Partially complies with requirements

-☐ Does not comply with requirements
+□ Does not comply with requirements